vgarciasc/hundred-hammers/README.md

 ## Documentation

 The documentation can be found in [ReadTheDocs](https://hundred-hammers.readthedocs.io/en/latest/).
+Code is formatted using Black with line length 150.

 ## Examples